kjemist/trikkefestivalen/README.md

 ## Deploy website

-on the `main` branch, run `npm run deploy` to start deployment.
+while on the `main` branch, run

+`npm run deploy`

+to start deployment.
 Changes will automatically be pushed from the `main` branch to the `gh-pages` branch, and a new deployment will also be started.
 It may take up to a few minutes before the changes take effect on https://kjemist.github.io/trikkefestivalen/

 ## Changes from the main template for succesful deployment